 Please contact a Supply representative for more detailed insurance information:

-What are Union Pacific's basic safety requirements?
+What are Union Pacific's safety requirements?

 Safety is Union Pacific’s #1 priority.
 Depending on the type of work and the work location, there are many specific OSHA and FRA safety regulations that Union Pacific requires its contractors to follow.
 These requirements may be specifically identified in various forms of contract.

 Essentially, UP requires that its contractors follow the same basic safety rules that govern Union Pacific employees.
 These may include, but are not limited to, wearing appropriate clothing, hard hats, safety glasses, safety shoes, fall protection devices, and other safety equipment, as conditions warrant.
 Contractor Safety identifies key information.

 What are UP's requirements regarding Environmental and Hazardous Materials?

 Compliance with Laws/Environmental Compliance - Contractor shall comply with all applicable federal, state and local laws, regulations and enactments affecting the work including all applicable environmental laws and regulations and air emission standards.
 The contractor shall use only such methods as are consistent with safety, both as concerns the Contractor, the Contractor's agents and employees, the officers, agents, employees and property of the Railroad and the public in general.
 The Contractor shall comply with all applicable local, state and federal environmental and occupational safety and health acts and regulations.
 All Federal Railroad Administration regulations shall be followed when work is performed on the Railroad's premises.